Statutory and regulatory authority governing membership

 Exactly who qualifies as a “teacher” is a matter of statutory and regulatory definition, but below are some guidelines.

 Pursuant to M.G.L. c.
 32, §1, for purposes of MTRS membership eligibility, a “teacher” must be employed:

 - by a public school or school system, and

-- on a basis of not less than half-time service (a member who falls below half-time is no longer eligible for membership in the MTRS).
+- on a basis of not less than half-time service.
 A member’s half-time status can be achieved by totaling the employment basis among multiple employers.
 For example, an individual who works 20% with one employer and 40% with another, has a total employment basis of 60% and, thus, meets the half-time employment requirement.

 Positions that qualify for membership based on title alone

 Individuals holding certain positions are eligible for membership based on their titles alone, because certain position titles are included in the statutory definition of “teacher”; however, they must still meet both employment requirements, above.

 Position titles that are eligible for membership by definition are: